pinnacle-framework/Pinnacle/docs/content/fundamentals/data_transmision.md

 ```

 The `encodable` specifies the type of the output of the `__call__` method,
-which will be a subclass of `pinnacledb.components.datatype._BaseEncodable`.
+which will be a subclass of `pinnacle.components.datatype._BaseEncodable`.
 These encodables become leaves in the tree defines by a `Document`.

 ### `Schema`